ckhmer1/node-red-contrib-alexa-virtual-smarthome/README.md

 * "Display categories": the display categories.
 See [Display categories](https://developer.amazon.com/en-US/docs/alexa/device-apis/alexa-discovery.html#display-categories) for more info.
 * "Interfaces": the interfaces supported by the device.
 See [Interfaces](https://developer.amazon.com/en-US/docs/alexa/device-apis/list-of-interfaces.html) for more info.

+Example flow:
+        See the flow used for the tests [here](test/flows.json)

 ## Troubleshooting

 This is a checklist for the config: